In the last section, we discussed replacement behaviors. This included practicing, self-management and not letting little things slide.

 I concluded, "Finally, there should be a lot of family time so everybody feels that they’re part of this mission together.
 Sometimes the whole family can just have fun together—each person will be at a different level of development, but you can try to find some common way of connecting together."
 How do these techniques compare to the ones you use?
 What might you have suggested to Colleen and Aidan regarding Macy and Devon?

-Do you agree... with the solutions offered on this track to the parents of a child with autism?
-Do you have a Colleen or an Aidan who might benefit from hearing this track during a session?
+Do you agree with the solutions offered in this section to the parents of a child with autism?
+Do you have a Colleen or an Aidan who might benefit from hearing this section during a session?

-On this track, we discussed floor-time as a family approach.
+In this section, we discussed floor-time as a family approach.
 This included time for siblings and time for parents.

-On the next track, we will discuss Two Goals of Floor-time.
+In the next section, we will discuss Two Goals of Floor-time.
 These will include following the child’s lead and bringing the child into a shared world.